-For fiscal year 2022, Cost Share Program funds of \$15.6 million have been committed for eight projects.
-For every \$1 of Cost Share Program funds awarded, 89 cents of local cash were leveraged.
-This includes the City of Bowling Green's Route 54 and Industrial Park intersection project and the City of Republic's Route MM widening project that demonstrated economic development and allowed for funding greater than 50% of the total project costs from the Cost Share Program, resulting in local cash leveraged below the target of \$1.
+For Fiscal Year 2022, Cost Share Program funds of \$22.6 million have been committed for 14 projects.
+For every \$1 of Cost Share Program funds awarded, 86 cents of local cash were leveraged.
+This includes the City of Bowling Green's Route 54 and Industrial Park intersection project and the City of Republic's Route MM widening project that demonstrated economic development and allowed for funding greater than 50% of the total project costs from the Cost Share Program.
+In addition, the City of Ozark's Route CC widening project is funded with suballocated federal funding reducing the actual cash the city is contributing.
+These projects result in local cash leveraged below the target of \$1.

 In addition, the Missouri General Assembly appropriated MoDOT \$50 million of General Revenue funds to work cooperatively with the Missouri Department of Economic Development to create the Governor's Transportation Cost Share Program and build partnerships with local entities to deliver public road and bridge projects.
 Initially, the Governor's Transportation Cost Share Program funds of \$50 million were approved for 20 projects.
 Due to budget constraints, the General Revenue funding was reduced to \$25 million.
-On July 8, 2020, the MHTC approved nine of the original projects for the reduced funding.
+On July 8, 2020, the Missouri Highways and Transportation Commission approved nine of the original projects for the reduced funding.
 On Jan.
-8, 2021, the Missouri Highways and Transportation Commission approved funding the remaining originally awarded projects with \$25 million of State Road Fund made available because of the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
-This included the reinstatement of two previously awarded Governor's Transportation Cost Share Program funds when the Governor's Transportation Cost Share Program awards were reduced.
+8, 2021, the MHTC approved funding the remaining originally awarded projects with \$25 million of State Road Fund made available because of the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
+This included the reinstatement of two previously awarded Governor's Transportation Cost Share Program projects which were subsequently awarded MoDOT Cost Share Program funds when the Governor's Transportation Cost Share Program awards were reduced.
 The leveraging for both programs was adjusted to reflect the revised awards.
 For every \$1 of Governor's Transportation Cost Share Program funds, 82 cents of local cash were leveraged.